MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/outlook-shared-mailbox.md

 ---
-title: Automate a shared Outlook mailbox | Microsoft Docs
+title: Use a shared Outlook mailbox in email automation | Microsoft Docs
-description: Automate a shared Outlook mailbox
+description: Use a shared Outlook mailbox in email automation
 author: georgiostrantzas
 ms.service: power-automate
 ms.topic: article